Inside the Alleged Crimes of the Ndimande Brothers: Who Pulled the Trigger That Killed AKA?

 That fight crumbled in October 2025 when they abruptly withdrew their opposition, paving the way for extradition.
 On November 11, the siblings were flown into King Shaka International Airport and transported directly to a secure facility in Durban.

-Speaking to Briefly News in Durban, a friend to AKA expressed relief over the arrival of the brothers:
+Speaking to Briefly News in Durban, a friend of AKA expressed relief over the arrival of the brothers:

 “We are a step closer to the truth and closer to getting justice for Kiernan.
 Hopefully, we can finally know what happened and why and close this painful chapter.”

-She added the case has taken a toll on those that were close to the rapper, especially with recent allegations:
+She added that the case has taken a toll on those who were close to the rapper, especially with recent allegations:

 "The recent news that Kiernan was responsible for Anele's death has been really tough to swallow and it just leaves us all confused.
 So some good news in finding and punishing those who killed him would be welcome.
 Then we can try and digest this new information."